dan-wiki/dan-wiki.github.io/_posts/2021-07-07-Growing-Cannabis.md

--   Most of these items will last multiple grows with the exception of

-    all air purifying items, the humidor packets, and the seeds, so it

-    can be assumed that each grow cycle costs approximately \$205

-    (pre-tax) in supplies.
-The light and fan electrical costs \$20/mo

-    and the heat costs \$70/mo in the winter.
-That places the total

-    spend for this single plant configuration considering 8 weeks of

-    vegetation and 12 weeks of bloom in the winter at about \$650.
+-   Most of these items will last multiple grows with the exception of all air purifying items, the humidor packets, and the seeds, so it can be assumed that each grow cycle costs approximately \$205 (pre-tax) in supplies.
+The light and fan electrical costs \$20/mo and the heat costs \$70/mo in the winter.
+That places the total spend for this single plant configuration considering 8 weeks of vegetation and 12 weeks of bloom in the winter at about \$650.

--   It is far cheaper to grow in months were the heater is not needed,

-    which would total \$305.
-If the yield is 4oz. and each ounce at the

-    medical dispensary is \$450, there is very clear savings.
-A winter

-    grow would cost about \$160/oz, which is a 65% savings and a summer

-    grow is \$75/oz, which is about an 85% savings.
+-   It is far cheaper to grow in months were the heater is not needed, which would total \$305.
+If the yield is 4oz. and each ounce at the medical dispensary is \$450, there is very clear savings.
+A winter grow would cost about \$160/oz, which is a 65% savings and a summer grow is \$75/oz, which is about an 85% savings.
 -   The mini-heater probably shouldn\'t go inside the tent.
-I found that

-    it works well if the heat regulator controls the heater and the

-    intake fan and is place in-line on the outside.
-I raised the tent

-    off the concrete floor, and better insulated the garage.
-This helpes

-    lower costs to a more tolerable level.
+I found that it works well if the heat regulator controls the heater and the intake fan and is place in-line on the outside.
+I raised the tent off the concrete floor, and better insulated the garage.
+This helpes lower costs to a more tolerable level.

--   I am experimenting with curing bags vs. burping daily in mason jars

-    and humidor packs, however both are still needed since I\'ll

-    ultimately store the finished bud in the jars with the packs.
+-   I am experimenting with curing bags vs. burping daily in mason jars and humidor packs, however both are still needed since I\'ll ultimately store the finished bud in the jars with the packs.

-### One-time Expenses {#one_time_expenses}
+### One-time Expenses

   Quantity   Unit Price   Total Cost   Product